 - by hand to the Home Affairs Bureau’s drop-in box at 2/F, East Wing, Central Government Offices, 2 Tim Mei Avenue, Tamar, Hong Kong (Re: “Member Self-recommendation Scheme for Youth”).

 Application forms can be downloaded here.
 Applications must be made in accordance with the above specified means.

 In completing the application form, the applicant needs to explain, in either Chinese or English, his/her suitability of being appointed to be a member of the selected committee(s), through one of the following ways -

 - to write no more than 600 words; or

-- provide a URL of the video or audio clip (e.g. Google Drive, Dropbox, Microsoft OneDrive); or
+- share the video or audio clip via cloud storage platform (e.g. Google Drive, Dropbox, Microsoft OneDrive) and provide the relevant URL link in the application form; or

 - provide the file of the video or audio clip

-- for applicants who submit the application by post or by hand, please provide the clip file in DVD or USB Flash Drive.
+- for submissions by post or by hand, please provide the clip file in DVD or USB Flash Drive.